Zeeshan12340/revworks/README.md

 This is a fully functional website made with Ruby on Rails.The frontend is written in simple html and javascript.
 Postgresql is used as a database system for user handling and storing data.
 The website is hosted on Heroku and is made as a part of a CaptureTheFlag competition in that it has a bug which allows a user to abuse functionality and gain access to a certain product.

-The full CTF is hosted at https://tryhackme.com/jr/revworks and the website is hosted at https://revworks.herokuapp.com/.
+The full CTF is hosted at https://tryhackme.com/jr/revworks and the website itself can be checked out at https://revworks-4e7c9d83d182.herokuapp.com/.
 The writeup/solution of the CTF is available at https://github.com/Zeeshan12340/writeups/blob/main/revworks.md.

 Try to solve the CTF yourself before looking at the solution and let me know if you have any questions or suggestions.